cybozu-go/moco/docs/design.md

 - Support for InnoDB cluster.
 - Zero downtime upgrade.
 - Node fencing.
   - Fencing should be done externally.
-Once Pod and PVC/PV are removed as a consequence of node fencing, MySO will restore the cluster appropriately.
+Once Pod and PVC/PV are removed as a consequence of node fencing, MOCO will restore the cluster appropriately.

 Components
 ----------